Miguel26-pixel/Projeto-Integrador/raspberry/README.md

 	CHUNK_SIZE=<number of sensor samples to send per server connection> // default: 10 LOG_FILE=<path_to_log_file> // default: log.log
     STORAGE=<path_to_store_file> // default: storage/store.csv

+A file .env.template in the directory where this README file is stored is an example on how to correctly set the .env file

 ### SETTING UP RUN ON STARTUP